 Who Is the Marketplace for?

-Washington Healthplanfinder is the state's Marketplace for health insurance, where you can shop for and buy insurance in person, online, or by phone.
-The state is running the Marketplace, which is mainly for people who:
+The Washington Healthplanfinder health insurance Marketplace is where eligible residents can shop for and buy insurance in person, online, or by phone.
+In Washington, the Marketplace is run by the state government.
+The Marketplace, also called an Exchange, is mainly for people who:

 - Don’t have insurance